Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Electromagnetic proton form factors determined from elastic ep scattering

 \Cref{fig:ff_eff} shows that the $t$-dependence of the effective electromagnetic form factor $G_{e\!f\!f}^2 (t)$ in \cref{eq:Geff} is different from that one appearing in original Borkowski's et al.~parameterization \cref{eq:G_E_Borkowski} which has been used in analysis of experimental elastic pp data in \cite{Kundrat1994_unpolarized}.
 One may ask what may be the difference in the result if also magnetic form factor is included.
-In next section it will be, therefore, shown how to generalize the approach in \cite{Kundrat1994_unpolarized} to take into account the effective electromagnetic form factors in the eikonal model description of elastic pp collisions.
+In next section it will be, therefore, shown how to generalize the approach in \cite{Kundrat1994_unpolarized} to take into account either the effective electric or the effective electromagnetic form factor in the eikonal model description of elastic pp collisions.